threefoldfoundation/www_freeflow_life/content/node/index.md

 ## EARN

-Provide the compute, storage and network capacity needed to <br />store data and run applications on the FreeFlow Grid and start earning
+Provide the compute, storage and network capacity needed to <br />store data and run applications on the FreeFlow Network and start earning

 {% end %}